andrewrk/node-yawl/README.md

 `function (stream, isUtf8, length) { }`

  * `stream` - `ReadableStream`.
 You must consume this stream.
 If you are not interested in this message, call `stream.resume()` to trash the data.
+Be sure to handle the `error` event of this stream.
  * `isUtf8` - `Boolean`.
 Tells whether stream was sent as a UTF-8 text message.
  * `length` - `Number`.
 If `null`, this is a fragmented message.
 Otherwise, the total size of the stream is known beforehand.